What You Will Learn

 - Integrate security into DevOps teams, effectively creating a DevSecOps team structure

-- Build automated deployment workflows using AWS and native tools
+- Build automated deployment workflows with 3rd-party and native tools in all major cloud environments

 - Incorporate vulnerability management, scanning, and penetration testing into cloud environments